Rithika117/PCA-EXP-5-MATRIX-MULTIPLICATION-USING-CUDA-AY-23-24/README.md

 ## RESULT:
 Thus the program has been executed by using CUDA to mulptiply two matrices.
 It is observed that there are variations in host and device elapsed time.
-Device took 0.000211 sec and host took 0.000216 sec.
+Device took 0.126788 seconds and host took  0.000294 seconds